-- When receiving a grant award of federal funds administered by OGR, subrecipients must comply with three sets of general grant conditions: (1) federal conditions; (2) state conditions; and (3) OGR conditions.
-These three sets of general grant conditions are addressed in this primary document. - Federal conditions are based on laws passed by Congress, regulations issued by the federal department making the funds available and published in the Code of Federal Regulations (CFR), and financial guidance also created by the federal department making the funds available.
+Federal conditions are based on laws passed by Congress, regulations issued by the federal department making the funds available and published in the Code of Federal Regulations (CFR), and financial guidance also created by the federal department making the funds available.
 Additionally, in most cases, there are requirements and conditions associated with specific federal grant-streams, which are not conditions of receipt of federal funds generally.

-See Addendum 5 for specific conditions associated with a specific federal grant-stream. - State conditions are established in laws passed by the Massachusetts Legislature and in orders and rules established by the governor.
-They are referenced in the Standard Contract Form itself and in the pages attached to it.
+Note: See Addendum 5 for specific conditions associated with a specific federal grant-stream.